 Seattle’s use of Trust Accounts has given the city the ability to hold and successfully manage all city deposits in one central place, even in the case that funds are unidentified.
 The city uses two types of Trust Accounts, also known as Escrow Accounts, for their financials.

 The most commonly used is the Treasurer’s Clearing Account.
 This account houses unidentified funds pending coding, allowing the city to hold money for deposit until its correct placement is determined.
 Although the funds are unidentified, the City is able to record them in the General Ledger and deposit the funds at their bank.
 The Treasurer’s Clearing Account simplifies tracking for the city as iNovah manages all movement from the time of deposit until the time it reaches the right “bucket.” iNovah also handles the journaling of the money through the deposit and movement process, eliminating manual journal entry and the potential errors that result.

 The City also utilizes Guaranty Deposit (GD) Accounts to hold money for the completion of a project or activity.
 For example, Seattle’s Department of Transportation requires funds held pending completion of permit work.
 Once work is completed, the deposit can be refunded using a customer interface from iNovah to PeopleSoft via the PeopleSoft single supplier upload.
 This implementation eliminated the need for the Treasury office to manually process refund checks for deposits held.

-“iNovah has simplified many of our processes by adding a single interface, and has improved accuracy in our processes with the ability to add new interfaces as we need to.
-Things that had previously been done manually can now be done inside the system, and we’ve added many iNovah’s vast capabilities have improved the management of City-wide funds.”
+“iNovah has simplified many of our processes by adding a single interface and has greatly improved accuracy, plus we have the ability to add new interfaces as needed.
+Things that were previously done manually can now be done inside the system and we’ve added many new benefits. iNovah’s vast capabilities have improved the management of City-wide funds.”